Gum Disease – Medical Consequences

 Gingivitis, when left untreated, can progress into a more serious form of gum disease called periodontal disease.
 Periodontal disease is linked to other serious health risks.
 New research demonstrates that inflammation may link gum disease to other chronic conditions.

-Scientists have also found links between periodontal disease and rheumatoid arthritis, and even premature birth.
+Scientists have also found links between periodontal disease and rheumatoid arthritis, and the premature birth of babies.

 Consult a GP and Dental Health Professional Right Away

-Therefore, treating the inflammation may not only help manage gum disease but may also help with the management of other chronic inflammatory conditions.
+Therefore, treating inflammation may not only help manage gum diseases but may also help with the management of other chronic inflammatory conditions.

-When an inflammatory condition is suspected or diagnosed, it is important to consult with both a general physician and a dental health professional, such as a gum specialist (periodontist).
-Sometimes the only way to detect gum diseases is through a gum evaluation.
+When an inflammatory condition is suspected or diagnosed, it is important to consult with both a general physician and a dental health professional, such as a Gum Specialist (Periodontist).
+Sometimes the only way to detect gum diseases is through a periodontal (gum) evaluation.
 A periodontal evaluation may be especially important if you:

-- Have heart disease, diabetes, respiratory disease or osteoporosis, or are thinking of becoming pregnant.
+- Have heart disease, diabetes, respiratory disease, Alzheimer’s disease or osteoporosis or are at risk of developing these diseases (if they run in your family)

-- Have a sore or irritation in your mouth that does not get better within two weeks.
+- Have a sore or irritated mouth that does not get better within two weeks (although most gum disease progresses without any discomfort)

-If you believe you suffer from periodontal disease, call Centre for Aesthetic Periodontics and Implantology today for an evaluation.
+If you believe you suffer from periodontal disease, please call us for an assessment.

 Nutrition and Gum Disease